cysouw/diathesis/text/c12_zuInfinitive.md

 - Die Pfänder hinter den Papieren waren Immobilien, deren Wert ständig weiter zu steigen versprach.^[~~DWDS~~: Die Zeit, 15.08.2017 (online).]
 :::

 Diewald & Smirnova [-@diewald2010: 191-217] analyse the coherent light-verb usage of *drohen* and *versprechen* as marking a direct evidential, i.e. the speaker of the utterance has first-hand evidence for the proposition [@next].
 There are various differences between *drohen* and *versprechen*.
 First, drohen is very frequent in its evidential coherent reading (80% of all occurrences), while versprechen (10% of all occurrences) is not [corpus counts from @diewald2010: 214].
 Second, *drohen* can be used with animate/human subjects, while *versprechen* is restricted to inanimate subjects.
 Third, *drohen* does not have strong restrictions as to which verbs can be used as infinitive.
 The verbs are typically non-agentive but possibly intentional [@diewald2010: 197-199].
 In contrast, *versprechen* only allows for a restricted set of verbs that do not express agency [@diewald2010: 212].
 Finally, *drohen* implies a negative evaluation from the speaker's point of view, while *versprechen* implies a positive evaluation.
-Because of this evaluation I propose to use the German name ~~Wertungsevidenz~~ for this construction.
+Because of this evaluation I propose to use the German name ~~Bewertungsevidenz~~ for this construction.

 ::: ex
 Evidential interpretation of light-verb usage